OMII-UK

-OMII-UK is an open-source software organisation for the UK research community.
+OMII-UK (Open Middleware Infrastructure Institute) is an open-source software organisation for the UK research community.
+It was launched in 2004.

 OMII-UK have a number of roles within the UK research community: helping new users get started with E-research, providing the software that is needed and developing, that software if it does not exist.
 OMII-UK also help to guide the development of E-research by liaising with national and international organisations, e-Research groups, standards' groups, and the researchers themselves.

 Funding

 OMII-UK is funded by the Engineering and Physical Sciences Research Council (EPSRC) and Jisc.

 Project partners

 OMII-UK is a collaboration between three bodies: